small-tech/site.js/README.md

 ```html
 <p><strong>Sorry, I can’t find</strong> THE_PATH</p>
 ```

+### Custom Hugo 404 error page

+If your site uses the Hugo static site generator, you can create [a custom Hugo 404 error page](https://gohugo.io/templates/404/).

+Put a `404.html` page in your `layouts/` folder so that it gets created in your `.generated` folder when the site is built and it will be used instead of the default 404 page.

+__Note:__ If you have both a custom static 404 page (defined at `/404/index.html`) and a custom Hugo 404 page, the Hugo 404 page will take precedence.

+## Default 404 and 500 error pages

 If you do not create custom error pages, the built-in default error pages will be displayed for 404 and 500 errors.